 Based on aeromagnetic data and borehole samples, the Precambrian basement below the sedimentary rock cover has been subdivided into several lithotectonic domains and boundary zones similar in scale and form to those found where the Precambrian bedrock of the Grenville Province is exposed (Carter and Easton, 1990).
-Much of southern Ontario, including the Area of the Five Communities, is underlain by Precambrian crystalline basement of the Central Gneiss Belt and consists mainly of quartzofeldspathic gneissic rocks which have generally been metamorphosed to upper amphibolite facies, and locally to granulite facies.
+Much of southern Ontario, including the Central Huron area, is underlain by Precambrian crystalline basement of the Central Gneiss Belt and consists mainly of quartzofeldspathic gneissic rocks that have generally been metamorphosed to upper amphibolite facies, and locally to granulite facies.
 Most of these gneisses are believed to be plutonic in origin, with subordinate amounts of metasedimentary gneiss.

-The Huron Domain is a lithotectonic domain within the Central Gneiss Belt, and underlies most of the Area of the Five Communities.
-The Huron Domain acted as single crustal block during the Paleozoic.
+The Huron Domain is a lithotectonic domain within the Central Gneiss Belt, and underlies the Central Huron area.
+The Huron Domain acted as a single crustal block during the Paleozoic.
 It is defined by Carter and Easton (1990), Easton and Carter (1995) and Carter et al. (1996) based on lithologic data from boreholes and published aeromagnetic maps.
+Geofirma Engineering Ltd. (2015a) provides additional information and mapping outlining the Huron Domain and tectonic boundary zones.